Careers and Employability Services - Supporting you through the COVID-19 pandemic

 Achieving Your Goals programme and Disabled Veterans Scheme

 If you are part of the Achieving Your Goals programme, do check in to your official forums and/or Facebook groups, as your dedicated careers team will still be supporting you on these platforms.
-If you are in the Disabled Veterans Scheme, your careers team is also here to support you and you can contact them by the dedicated contact email or the LinkedIn group.
+If you are in the Disabled Veterans Scheme, our Disabled Veterans' Team is here to help you.

 If your current job is under threat, or you’ve recently been laid-off as a result of COVID 19, there are lots of resources to help you.
 For example, our article Redundancy - your next steps can help you to deal with the prospect of being made redundant and turn it into a positive opportunity to make a career change.